-An abstract is a short summary of your research manuscript, typically around 200–250 pages, briefly presenting why and how you did your study, and what you found.
+An abstract is a short summary of your research manuscript, typically around 200–250 words, briefly presenting why and how you did your study, and what you found.
 That’s a simple definition, but the structure and style of an abstract are where there are certain rules to follow.

 Even more, you’ll increase your chances of publication and of getting cited when you know what to do and not do.
 That’s what we’ll get into in this article.